 The Estima lock is arguably the best foot lock to go for from the top position.
 That said, one very common setup for it is the reverse De La Riva Guard.
 Whenever you’re attempting to pass this guard, just make sure your center of gravity is low.
 As soon s you feel the outside foot of the opponent on your hi, it’s time to pounce.
 Lock up the figure four grip as tight as possible and engage your abdomen.
 This traps the foot without any manner of escaping.
 To finish, turn your body inwards and compress the ankle by raising the opponent’s heel upwards.
 The tap is going to come lightning quick.

-On a different note, the Estima lock is ten perfect way to finish off an opponent’s reaction.
-One of the most basic guard pass counters it swing the opposite leg over.
-This is especially the case when the opponent is defending a half guard pass.
+On a different note, the Estima lock is the ten perfect ways to finish off an opponent’s reaction.
+One of the most basic guards passes counters it swings the opposite leg over.
+This is especially the case when the opponent is defending a Half Guard pass.
 What this provides is a perfect opportunity to go for the Estima lock.
 Once the leg touches your hips it all about getting the grip.
 Why even bother passing when you can get a brutal foot lock right then and there and stay fresh for your next match.

 Is There A Defense To The Estima Lock?

-In summary, there’s no counter or defense that works 100%.
+In summary, no counter or defense works 100%.
 Actually, there’s no option that goes even near that number.
 The Estima brothers have a true gem here, one that they proved works at the highest levels.
 So, if you’re ever caught in a tight Estima lock, make sure you go for the only 100 % defense there is – tap.
 Anyway, continue reading to find out how to defend, escape and prevent getting caught by Estima Lock.

 The Best Leg Locks Instructionals